ridiculous/drg/README.md

 ### drg:pin:patch

-Want to pin gems at their _patch_ version?
+Want to pin gems at their __patch__ version?

 ```bash
 rake drg:pin:minor
 ```

-Will update a Gemfile
+This task will update your Gemfile with the approximate gem's patch version.
+It'll change:

 ```ruby
 gem 'rails', '4.2.3'